nerolation/Eth-Leverage-Wallet/README.md

 In the above test case, 50 ETH were sent in to the LeverageWallet After a single transaction the accounts ETH balance grew to 128 ETH (118 + 10) with an outstanding DAI debt of 141,160 DAI.
-50 ETH were leveraged to 128, which results in a laverage-factor of about 2.57x.
+50 ETH were leveraged to 128, which results in a leverage-factor of about 2.57x.

 The fact that under-collateralized vaults are in risk of liquidations was completely ignored.
 This should definatelly not be used in production environments!